 - 1.13 There are significant geographical imbalances in the occurrence of suitable natural aggregate resources and the areas where they are most needed.
 Balancing these differences in supply and demand is the underpinning principle behind the Managed Aggregate Supply System (MASS). - 1.14 Reforms to the planning system in England include reforms to MASS.
-The Government recognises the need to maintain the fundamental principles behind MASS, but it acknowledges the importance of local factors in determining appropriate levels of aggregate extraction. - 1.15 The LAA is structured around guidance from the NPPF and planning practice guidance, which incorporates guidance on the Managed Aggregate Supply System.
-Furthermore, SCC has had regard to a guidance document produced by the Mineral Products Association and the Planning Officers Society. - 1.16 The LAA takes account of feedback from the Aggregate Working Party (AWP), which is an advisory group comprising of Mineral Planning Authorities, central government and representatives from the aggregate industry.
+The Government recognises the need to maintain the fundamental principles behind MASS, but it acknowledges the importance of local factors in determining appropriate levels of aggregate extraction. - 1.15 The LAA is structured around guidance from the NPPF and planning practice guidance, which incorporates guidance on the Managed Aggregate Supply System.3 Furthermore, SCC has had regard to a guidance document produced by the Mineral Products Association and the Planning Officers Society.4 - 1.16 The LAA takes account of feedback from the Aggregate Working Party (AWP), which is an advisory group comprising of Mineral Planning Authorities, central government and representatives from the aggregate industry.
 The AWP provides advice on the supply and demand for aggregates to central government and Mineral Planning Authorities.
 The AWP also undertakes annual monitoring of aggregates production, by type, use and the level of permitted reserves allowing for annual consumption to be calculated.
 Somerset County Council is part of the South West Aggregate Working Party (SW AWP). - 1.17 The LAA for Somerset will be updated annually and used as a tool to inform the development, review and/or monitoring of the Somerset Minerals Plan and the Exmoor Local Plan.
-The LAA itself will not set policy or identify locations from which new supply should be achieved; that is done via the Minerals Plan.
+The LAA itself will not set policy or identify locations from which new supply should be achieved; that is done via the Minerals Plan. - 1.18 The LAA will also provide an annual assessment of the level of provision required to support adequate and steady supply of aggregates, based on the results of a rolling average of 10 year sales and any relevant local information.

-4 DCLG: Guidance on the Managed Aggregate Supply System, October 2012 has been incorporated into web-based guidance on national planning policy launched in March 2014.
-5 www.mineralproducts.org/documents/LAA Guidance.pdf
+3 DCLG: Guidance on the Managed Aggregate Supply System, October 2012 has been incorporated into web-based guidance on national planning policy launched in March 2014.
+4 www.mineralproducts.org/documents/LAA Guidance.pdf